lectroidmarc/water-heater-monitor/README.md

 Water Heater Monitor
 ----
-This code uses an Arduino to fetch sensor data from a solar water heater and then puts it somewhere online so we can make pretty graphs from it.
+This code uses an Arduino to fetch sensor data from a solar water heater and then put it all somewhere online so we can make pretty graphs from it.

 ##### The Solar Water Heater